jonathondilworth/UoE-MLP/interim-report.md

 **1. Introduction and Motivation**

 During the last six years there has been an increase in popularity of connectionist based approaches (specifically, variations on deep neural network architectures) to solving vision based pattern recognition problems [INSERT REFERENCE HERE].
 This surge in popularity has been the result of numerous advancements, including an increase in the amount of available training data and compute power [INSERT REFERENCE HERE], as is demonstrated in [INSERT AlexNet, VGGNet, LeNet references here].
 Although deep neural networks work well with large amounts of training data [INSERT REFERENCE HERE], the performance of these models typically drops off in situations where only small amounts of training data is available [INSERT REFERENCE TO LEARNING CURVE HERE].
-This poses a problem to smaller businesses and organisations who may not have the appropriate amount of data to utilise these emergent technologies.
+This poses a problem to smaller businesses and organisations that may not have the appropriate amount of data to utilise these emergent technologies.
 Such a problem motivates the investigation presented within this (and the forthcoming) report that examines the application of fruitful techniques (specifically, transfer learning) to boost the performance of deep neural network architectures using small datasets.

+In order to address this problem, there exists a number of data manipulation (non-machine learning) methods that have been proposed already, such as [INSERT REFERENCE TO IMAGE PROCESSING PAPER HERE] and other more naive approaches such as data augmentation [INSERT REFERENCE HERE].
+However, addressing this problem using novel techniques within the domain of deep neural networks has only recently been explored.
+Within this report we aim to utilise such techniques that have already been initially established within the literature, such as transfer learning [INSERT REFERENCE HERE].

+*footnote:* Transfer learning has already been applied to our specific use case [INSERT REFERENCE HERE], however this particular technique has other use cases that are not necessarily explored within this paper.

-In order to formalise the aforementioned problem, this paper investigates the effects of dramatically reducing the training set (§x.x) size and observes the effects on this has on the accuracy of the proposed deep neural network architecture (§x.x).
-In addition, this procedure is applied to two comparable datasets, one with subtle differences between classes and the other with apparent differences between classes.
-These datasets are compared in order to gauge a fuller understanding of how the data itself can also affect the performance of deep neural networks.
+In order to formalise the problem presented within this report (using small data on deep neural network architectures), an investigation into the effects of dramatically reducing the training set size is presented (§x.x).
+The utilised methodology includes performing an observation of the proposed network accuracy as the training sample size is decreased (§x.x).
+Furthermore, this procedure is applied to two comparable datasets, one with subtle differences between classes and the other with apparent differences between classes.
+We hypothesise that classes with subtle differences between them will typically score lower on a shallow network than those with obvious differences between them (§2.4).
+In short, a comparison of the proposed datasets (§3) may provide a means of identifying relationships between aspects of the proposed datasets and the employed network architecture.

 Within the remainder of this paper a set of research questions and associated hypotheses is initially presented (§2).
 After which, an overview of the selected datasets and the task is documented (§3).
 Subsequently, the methodology employed to address the aforementioned research questions and hypotheses are outlined (§4) and experimental results are documented (§5).
 The experimental results are then draw upon to derive a set of initial conclusions (§6).
 Finally, details of any associated risks, backup plans and further work are provided (§7).

-*Notes*

-*TODO: Maybe add more information relating to our newest proposed idea: Investigating how similarity between instances of data in each proposed dataset can affect the performance of a CNN.*

-*TODO: Perhaps include further elaboration on how this project relates to things that have already been done in the literature.*

 **2. Research Questions**